You are $75 away from free shipping

 Once again, add everything up—and combine it with your score from the genetic disposition section!
 Then, read below to find your Fitzpatrick Skin Type.

-If your total is between 0-6…you’re Type 1.
 Those who are Type 1 always burn and never tan and are extremely susceptible to skin damage as well as cancers, according to the Skin Cancer Foundation.
-The best way to protect your skin is to use a broad-spectrum sunscreen with an SPF of 30 or more, wear clothing with an ultraviolet protection factor (UPF) rating of 30 or higher, and seek the shade whenever possible.
+The best way to protect your skin is to use a broad-spectrum sunscreen with an SPF of 30 or more, wear clothing with an ultraviolet protection factor (UPF) rating of 30 or higher, and seek shade whenever possible.
 You should also do monthly skin checks.

-Editor’s note: Having trouble picking up the habit of wearing SPF every day?
-Try switching to a moisturizer with broad-spectrum sunscreen in its formula, like the L’Oréal Paris Revitalift Bright Reveal Brightening Day Moisturizer SPF 30.
+Editor’s note: If you’re having trouble picking up the habit of wearing SPF every day, try switching to a moisturizer with broad-spectrum sunscreen in its formula, like the L’Oréal Paris Revitalift Triple Power Day Lotion SPF 30.

-If your total is between 7-12…you’re Type 2.
-You almost always burn and rarely tan, making you highly susceptible to skin damage and skin cancer, according to the Skin Cancer Foundation.
-To care for your skin, wear a broad-spectrum sunscreen with an SPF of 30 or higher, clothing with a UPF rating of 30 or higher, and seek the shade whenever you can.
+You almost always burn and rarely tan, making you highly susceptible to skin damage and cancer, according to the Skin Cancer Foundation.
+To care for your skin, wear a broad-spectrum sunscreen with an SPF of 30 or higher, clothing with a UPF rating of 30 or higher, and seek shade whenever you can.
 Additionally, check your skin head-to-toe each month.

-If your total is between 13-18…you’re Type 3.
 Burning and tanning is a toss-up for you, making you susceptible to skin damage as well as both non-melanoma and melanoma skin cancers, per the Skin Cancer Foundation.
 Take care of your skin by applying a broad-spectrum sunscreen with SPF of at least 15 or higher daily, and 30 or higher for extended outdoor activity, according to the Skin Cancer Foundation.
-It’s also recommended to wear sun-protective clothing and seek the shade between the hours of 10 a.m. and 4 p.m. when the sun is strongest.
+It’s also recommended to wear sun-protective clothing and seek shade between the hours of 10 a.m. and 4 p.m. when the sun is strongest.
 As with Type 1 and 2, you’ll want to check your skin head-to-toe monthly, per the Skin Cancer Foundation’s recommendation.

-If your total is between 19-24…you’re Type 4.
 You tan easily and are less likely to burn.
 Nonetheless, the Skin Cancer Foundation advises protecting yourself from the sun’s harmful ultraviolet radiation.
 To do so, apply a broad-spectrum sunscreen with SPF of 15 or higher, and, when you’re outside for extended periods, SPF 30 or higher, per the Skin Cancer Foundation.
-You should also seek the shade between 10 a.m. and 4 p.m., as well as check your skin head-to-toe monthly.
+You should also seek shade between 10 a.m. and 4 p.m., as well as check your skin head-to-toe monthly.

-If your total is between 31+…you’re Type 6.
 Your skin may not burn, but it’s still important to take sun safety measures!
-Per the Skin Cancer Foundation’s recommendation, wear a broad-spectrum sunscreen with SPF 15 or higher, SPF of 30 or higher for extended outdoor activity, seek the shade between 10 a.m. and 4 p.m. and check your skin from head-to-toe each month.
+Per the Skin Cancer Foundation’s recommendation, wear a broad-spectrum sunscreen with SPF 15 or higher, SPF of 30 or higher for extended outdoor activity, seek shade between 10 a.m. and 4 p.m. and check your skin from head-to-toe each month.

-Phew!
+Next up: Phew!
 That’s a lot of (very important) information.
-Now that you know the proper sun protection measures to take based on your Fitzpatrick Skin Type, let’s talk about sun protection for your hair.
+Now that you know the proper sun protection measures to take based on the Fitzpatrick scale, let’s talk about sun protection for your hair.
 Head over to our article, This Is Your Summer Hair Protection Guide, for the full scoop.

 Sign up for the latest beauty news, product samples and coupons